parvanitis15/Achieve-your-goals/quote_generation/README.md

 # Quote Generation Project

 ## Overview
-This project leverages GitHub Models to generate an inspiring quote about new beginnings, personal growth, or fresh starts.
+This project leverages GitHub Models to generate an inspiring quote about building new habits.
 It uses the Flask API to set up an API endpoint to send the quote.

 ## Project Structure
 ```